-This simple Mung Bean Soup recipe is packed with bright flavours.
+This simple Mung Bean Soup recipe is packed with bright flavors.
 Sweet leeks, lemon, and dill combined with protein-packed mung beans make a healthy and delicious vegan soup that's a breeze to make.

 If you were wondering what else we could possibly contribute to the mung-o-sphere, here it is: Mung Bean Soup.